Beddington Heights, Calgary – Real Estate & Homes for Sale

 Data sourced from the Pillar 9™ MLS® System.
 Data is deemed reliable but not guaranteed.

-Beddington Heights is in the Calgary North zone.
+Beddington Heights is in the Calgary North district.
 Beddington Heights borders Country Hills and Aurora Business Park to the northeast, Stoney 1 to the east, and Nose Hill Park to the west.

 For demographic details please see the City of Calgary Beddington Heights Profile for information on population, language, housing, mobility, education, income, and employment.